 (c) For use of perfluorooctane iodide, production of perfluorooctane bromide for the purpose of producing pharmaceutical products with a review of continued need for exemptions.
 The specific exemption should expire in any case at the latest in 2036.

-Consistent with the risk profile, the RME focuses on PFOA including isomers, its salts and PFOA-related compounds.
-This RME is accompanied by a background document (UNEP/POPS/POPRC.13/INF/6) and, to assist with the identification of PFOA-related compounds, a non-exhaustive list of substances covered or not covered by the RME is also provided (UNEP/POPS/POPRC.13/INF/6/Add.1).
+.

 The Committee invited Parties and observers, including the relevant industries, to provide, by 12 January 2018, information that would assist the possible defining by the Committee of specific exemptions for production and use of PFOA, its salts and PFOA-related compounds in particular in the following applications: